Australian police chief says ‘dangerous’ Irish man lied on visa application

 Questions have been asked in New South Wales about how someone convicted of manslaughter could have gotten a visa to enter the country.

-“It is (frustrating) and from our perspective we have an important job to do which is find him, put him behind bars and ensure he’s kicked out of the country once he’s served his time,” Commissioner Fuller told 2GB radio in Sydney.
+“It is [frustrating] and from our perspective we have an important job to do which is find him, put him behind bars and ensure he’s kicked out of the country once he’s served his time,” Mr Fuller told 2GB radio in Sydney.